A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: A symmetry of the quantum energy levels

-From looking at the formul\ae~\eqref{GBSb} and~\eqref{GBSa}, one may misconclude that the $m$-th energy level of the potential $V_{\{\mu\}}\,(x)$ is symmetric to the $\,(N-2\,m)$-th energy level of $V_{\{-\mu\}}\,(x)$.
-This, however, would be a mistake.
-There is a fundamental difference between the cases of two and four classical turning points for a given energy.
-In the former case, the equation~\eqref{GBS} has a single solution for the energy, while in the latter case it, usually, possesses two solutions (an exception to this rule to be discussed shortly):
+From looking at the formul\ae~\eqref{GBSb} and~\eqref{GBSa}, one may misconclude that there is a symmetry relation between the $m$-th energy level of the potential $V_{\{\mu\}}(x)$ and the $\s (N-2\s m)$-th energy level of $V_{\{-\mu\}}(x)$.
+This, however, would be a mistake because there is a fundamental difference between the cases of two and four classical turning points for a given energy, i.e. motion above and below the local maximum.
+In the former case, equation~\eqref{GBS} has a single solution for the energy, while in the latter case it usually possesses two solutions (an exception to this rule to be discussed shortly):

-We intend to comply with a standard convention wherein (a) the notation $\,E_{\{\mu\},\,n}\,$ stands for the $n$-th energy level from the bottom, and (b) the bottom level corresponds to $\,n=0\,$.
-To that end, the energy levels below $V_{\{\mu\}\,(0)}$ should be enumerated as:
+We intend to comply with a standard convention wherein (a) the notation $\s E_{\{\mu\},\,n}\s $ stands for the $n$-th energy level from the bottom, and (b) the bottom level corresponds to $\s n=0\s $.
+To that end, the energy levels below $V_{\{\mu\}(0)}$ should be enumerated as: